timdodd/graphql-devday/graphql_server.md

 1. Create a class that `implements GraphQLMutationResolver` called `MutationResolver`
 2. Add the `@Component` annotation to the class,
-3. Add methods `addPlant` that accepts a plantType and quantity.
+3. Add methods `addPlant` that accepts gardenId, plantType and quantity.
 4. Use the PlantService to save the plant.

 <details><summary>Answer</summary><p>